 Below are a bunch of links to pages I think are cool!
 The topics could range over a large number of things, from science to music.

-- The homepage of the Mathematics Department at my current institution, Denison University.
+- The homepage of the Mathematics Department at my current institution, DePaul University.

 - The homepage of the Mathematics Department at my first visiting position, Randolph-Macon College.